Egypt in April 2026: Easter & Spring Holiday With Tips

 Taste Dates and Olives in Siwa Oasis

-By the way, be ready for a long drive about 7-8 hours from Cairo to Siwa Oasis.
-A good way is to take a private transfer and rest in Alexandria or Marsa Matrouh overnight.
-You can enjoy beautiful coastline scenery, and continue to Siwa the next morning.
+Just be prepared for a long journey.
+It will be about a 9-10 hour drive from Cairo to Siwa Oasis.
+A good way to break up the trip is to take a private transfer and stay overnight in Alexandria or Marsa Matrouh.
+You will enjoy the beautiful coastline scenery and continue to Siwa the next morning feeling refreshed.

 With sunny skies and cool breezes from the sea, April is one of the best months to explore Mount Sinai in Egypt.
 Though the middle and northern parts of the Sinai Peninsula are not recommended for safety reasons, the southern area (including Dahab, Sharm El Sheikh, and Saint Catherine's Monastery) has strict security measures, making it safe for travelers.